hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ### Variables not updating in the widget

 - Confirm the spec contains `{{...}}` tokens (for example `{{streak|0}}`).
-- Run a Shortcut action (Set/Increment) and verify the key matches (keys are lowercased and whitespace-normalised).
+- Run a Shortcut action (Set/Increment/Set to Now) and verify the key matches (keys are lowercased and whitespace-normalised).
 - If a widget instance is configured to a specific saved design, ensure that design is the one using the variable tokens.

 ### Import not behaving as expected